-At barely 30 years old, Stéphane Riffault (Claude’s son and now the owner of the estate) is turning out Sancerre bottlings that are the envy of many producers twice his age.
-As David Schildknecht put it, “make no mistake: this address in the hamlet of Maison Salle (Sury-en-Vaux) is now one of the five or six most exciting estates in the Sancerre appellation.”
-Given that Stephane’s holdings represent 4 tenths of 1 percent of the appellation, this kid is clearly doing something right.
+Stéphane Riffault (Claude’s son and now the owner of the estate) is turning out Sancerre bottlings that are the envy of many producers twice his age.
+As David Schildknecht put it, “Make no mistake: this address in the hamlet of Maison Salle (Sury-en-Vaux) is now one of the five or six most exciting estates in the Sancerre appellation.”
+Given that Stephane’s holdings represent 4-tenths of 1 percent of the appellation, he is clearly doing something right.

-Based in the village of Sury-en-Vaux, the Stéphane Riffault works 33 different parcels in 8 different lieu-dits spread across 4 villages.
-The 13.5 hectares of vines are plowed, and no synthetic material is used and starting in 2017, the property has been certified organic by ECOCERT and biodynamic by BIODYVIN.
+Based in the village of Sury-en-Vaux, Stéphane Riffault works 33 different parcels in 8 different lieu-dits spread across four villages.
+The 13.5 hectares of vines are plowed, and no synthetic material is used.
+Starting in 2017, the property has been certified organic by ECOCERT and biodynamic by BIODYVIN.
 Unlike most Sancerre producers, the entire harvest is carried out by hand, and extensive sorting occurs before the grapes are crushed.
 Stéphane’s wife, Benedicte, leads the harvest team while Stéphane manages the sorting and press during harvest.

-Most of the domaine’s holdings are planted on the soft limestone soil called Terres Blanches with some parcels on Calliottes and Silex.
-Small, judicious uses of oak help to add length to the already precise, site-expressive, and vertical bottlings.
-All of the parcels are vinified separately, and with the exception of the rosé, all the wines are bottled unfiltered.
+Most of the domaine’s holdings are planted on the soft limestone soil called terres blanches, with some parcels on calliottes and silex.
+Minor, judicious uses of oak help to add length to the already precise, site-expressive, and vertical bottlings.
+All the parcels are vinified separately, and except for the rosé, all the wines are bottled unfiltered.